-There was no significant difference in the community assessments made by the local community members and the non-experienced volunteers (Table 1).
+There were no significant differences between assessments of the five indicator species made by the local community members and those made by the non-experienced volunteers on any of the transects (Table 1).
 This suggests that the differences are not due to any cultural background, but are due to experience.

-The SIMPER analysis (Table and ) suggests that the variation in the community composition assessments was caused by two species, long-spine sea urchins (Diadema sp.) and feather duster worms (Cliona sp.), irrespective of surveyor experience.
+The SIMPER analysis (Tables 3 and 4) suggested that the variation in the community composition assessments was caused by two species, long-spine sea urchins (Diadema sp.) and feather duster worms (Cliona sp.), irrespective of surveyor experience.
+These were also the most abundant species on each transect.

-Table Species identified in SIMPER analysis as being the main causes of change in detected communities between experience levels.
-SIMPER analysis recorded similarity of 55.80%.